bruno-lang/bruno-lang.github.io/glossary/index.md

-In a programming system other aspects of the overall programming activity influence the design of the language in such a way that it supports these aspects well.
+In a programming system other aspects of the overall programming activity influence the design of the language in such a way that it supports these aspects well in the intended way.
 The language is designed with a system in mind and the system vice versa to fit the language.

 The considerations of a programming system are diverse but typically include all statges of software production process.
 For example how software can be